Ishwarya2107/BookEx/README.md

 ## Instructions:
 - Try running on a physical device
+- The app loads after some camera initialization errors(for the first time only)
 - Swipe right to like the book
 - Swipe left to dislike the book